|Download this layer (105 MB)|

 Each layer's polygon attribute table contains the items LEGEND and MAP_UNIT.
 Codes for each layer are as follows:

-Layer Name LEGEND MAP_UNIT SURFGEO24K_TB_POLY bk bedrock outcrop em end moraine deposits sb areas of abundant outcrop and/or shallow bedrock t thin till t/s till overlying sand deposits tm thrust-moraine deposits; thrust moraine tt thick till SURFGEO24K_SD_POLY sd-c glacial stratified deposits, coarse sd-f glacial stratified deposits, fine; glacial stratified deposits, glaciolacustrine fine sd-fm glacial stratified deposits, glaciomarine fine sid stagnant-ice deposits SURFGEO24K_EPG_POLY alf alluvial fan deposits d early postglacial inland dune deposits; inland dune deposits mr early postglacial marine regressive deposits st stream-terrace deposits ta talus deposits SURFGEO24K_PG_POLY af artificial fill al alluvium; floodplain alluvium b; bd beach and dune deposits cb cranberry bog ff valley-floor fluvial deposits sm salt-marsh deposits sw swamp and marsh deposits, swamp deposits
+Layer Name LEGEND MAP_UNIT SURFGEO24K_TB_POLY bk bedrock outcrop; bedrock outcrops em end moraine deposits; moraine deposits sb areas of abundant outcrop and/or shallow bedrock t thin till t/s till overlying sand deposits tm thrust moraine; thrust-moraine deposits tt thick till SURFGEO24K_SD_POLY sd-c glacial stratified deposits, coarse sd-f glacial stratified deposits, fine; glacial stratified deposits, glaciolacustrine fine sd-fm glacial stratified deposits, glaciomarine fine sid stagnant-ice deposits SURFGEO24K_EPG_POLY alf alluvial fan deposits d early postglacial inland dune deposits; inland dune deposits mr early postglacial marine regressive deposits st stream-terrace deposits ta talus deposits SURFGEO24K_PG_POLY af artificial fill al alluvium; floodplain alluvium b; bd beach and dune deposits cb cranberry bog ff valley-floor fluvial deposits sm salt-marsh deposits sw swamp and marsh deposits, swamp deposits

 Multiple values for some LEGEND or MAP_UNIT codes are listed because different values were used in different compilation areas.
 For full details on the map unit descriptions, see the FGDC-compliant metadata distributed with the data.